hawkinsw/CPPTimes/BasicsWithConnect4.md

 ## What's News

-Tonight marks the unofficial end to Fall sports with the NCAA Football Championship taking place in Houston.
-The stars tonight will have plenty of NIL money thanks to their primetime, nationwide television.
-However, they aren't the only ones who need to think about marketing themselves -- computer scientists learning C++ can now become Tik Tok stars and earn enough cash to leave college debt free.
+The Kelce brothers have signed a $100 million dollar deal with Amazon for their new podcast.
+They aren't the only ones cashing in on their experience: computer scientists learning C++ can now become Tik Tok stars and earn enough cash to leave college debt free.

 ## Nail the Basics

 I love programming.
 I love sail boat racing.
 In fact, there are lots of things that I love.
-The problem I have is that I get caught up in the excitement and forget to deal with the details.
+The problem I have is that I get caught up in the excitement and forget to deal with important details, like paying bills.
 That means that I sometimes find myself with no Internet, or even electricity.

 So, to prevent a blackout in the future, it is important that we have a shared understanding of the goals of computer programming and some fundamental vocabulary.
 Without a shared understanding of the goal and a good grasp of the terms commonly used to describe the processes by which we will accomplish our goal, we can easily talk past one another -- never good.